open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/glossaryterm.md

  - **reviewers**
 	 - User names of the reviewers for this glossary.
 	 - $ref: [../../type/entityReference.json#/definitions/entityReferenceList](../types/entityreference.md#entityreferencelist)
+ - **usageCount**
+	 - Count of how many times this and it's children glossary terms are used as labels.
+	 - Type: `integer`
  - **tags**
 	 - Tags for this glossary term.
 	 - Type: `array`